-Figure 6: Circular slit, Σ , with point source at \mathcal{I}2 which is at distance d from the slit and situated midway of the slit; the wave function in the ambient environment on the left of the slit is diffracted on the right of the slit which is again of the same form as the spherical mode above, and the particle from \mathfrak{T}2 can only visit the half of any spherical S surface towards the slit, hence the 2π (not 4π) in the expression of the wave function.
+Figure 6: Circular slit, Σ , with point source at \mathfrak{T}2 which is at distance d from the slit and situated midway of the slit; the wave function in the ambient environment on the left of the slit is diffracted on the right of the slit which is again of the same form as the spherical mode above, and the particle from \mathfrak{T}2 can only visit the half of any spherical S surface towards the slit, hence the 2π (not 4π) in the expression of the wave function.
 This expression for ψ_p models the scenario where a particle is released through an extremely small circular hole at \mathfrak{T}2 towards the slit, Σ .
+The particle can freely surf on the hemispheric S surfaces on the left of the slit wall and on the distorted hemispheric S surfaces on the right in the diffraction region.
 This ψ_p also satisfies (§12) because the same parameter, b, is used in the expression for ψ_p here.
 In fact, the parameter b in (§12) is set by this parameter in this expression for ψ_p for the region to the left of the slit wall.
 What we have is that (§12) should be satisfied throughout the whole domain which has been considered as a free space with constant U throughout.
-This requirement for (§12) to be satisfied throughout the whole domain is a consequence of the conservation of energy as discussed above.
-Therefore, ψ_p for the region to the left of the slit wall has to satisfy (§12) and it does.
-It represents the ambient environment the particle is in before entering the diffraction region to the right of the slit where the same equation, (§12), also applies and is to be satisfied, subject to the appropriate boundary conditions.
-Note that it is the ambient environment which sets the parameter b in (§12) for the whole domain.
+This requirement for (§12) to be satisfied throughout the whole domain (left and right of the slit wall) is a consequence of the conservation of energy as discussed above.
+Therefore, ψ_p for the region to the left of the slit with its b represents the ambient environment the particle is in before entering the diffraction region to the right of the slit where the same equation, (§12) with the same b, also applies and is to be satisfied, subject to the appropriate boundary conditions.
 (There can be other ambient environments before the slit which set the parameter b as will be seen below.)